stolenlan/dlse/README.md

 my daily driver, thus after finding an old copy of Dungeon Lords Collectors Edition in one of my 55-gallon drums, I decided to install it using Wine.

-Wine runs the game perfectly, then, after realizing I didn't really have time to actually finish the game, I figured, I'd just edit the save file by "hand" using a hex editor.
-But editing values in hex is annoying, so I wrote a short ~30-line C program to edit it in real-human readable decimal values...
+Aafter realizing I didn't really have time to actually finish the the game without cheating, I figured, I'd just edit the save file by "hand" using a hex editor.
+But editing values in hex is annoying, so I wrote a short  ~30-line C program to edit it in real-human readable decimal values.

-It quickly became very capable, and I added command line options, and the ability to ACTUALLY continue the game after completing the story.
-By the way, that was a slap in the face, the lovingly buggy game litterally tells you after completing the story that you can  continue with your character, then completely ghosts you.
-I simply couldn't let that stand without addressing it.
+It quickly became imbarasingly capable, and I added command line options, and the ability to actually continue the game after completing the story - By the way, that was a slap in the face, a screen at the end litterally tells you after completing the story that you can continue with your character; lies!.

-Anyhoo, It's now too useful (in the context of this obscure game) not to share it with any other nuts still playing it.
-However they're likely using Windows right?
+Anyway, It's now too useful (in the context of this obscure game) not to share it with any other weirdos still playing it.
+However they're less-weird and likely using Windows right?
 So, this project is compiled on a Linux system using mingw32/64 to target Windows.
 There IS an in-progress Win32API GUI, but honestly, it's more of a plaything as I learn the Win32API.
-And yes...
-Win32 C API, you saw that correctly.
-Why, because this is a stupid-simple tool, that needs to work on systems from Windows98 to Windows 11.
+Why the Win32 C API you say?
+Because this is a stupid-simple tool, that needs to work on systems from Windows98 to Windows 11.
 Using the Win32 API means that there are zero dependencies, no fluf, no bloat, just lean and mean C code.
 Thanks to common-controls it's even styled to match shiny new versions of Winblows.
 It compiles to < 400k (with all resources including a fancy icon), and loads/runs in the literal blink of an eye.
+Beat that with your favorite monolithic framework stack!

 ### Takeaways
 - Built with indifference on Linux, and cross-compiled for Windows using MinGW32/64.
-- Written in pure C, no .NET, no 1GB of NodeJS dependencies (simply for your favorite isEven() function).
+- Written in pure C, no .NET, no frameworks, no 1GB+ of NodeJS dependencies pulled in because you really like using your favorite thing.isEven() function.
-- Allows you to munchkin your character
+- Allows you to munchkin your character (cheat like a badass).
-- Allows you to actually continue your game after story completion.
+- Allows you to **actually** continue your game after story completion.
+I'm not bitter, because, I get even...
+Eventually.
 - Allows you to play a lovingly buggy old game, in a way that remains fun.